AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/create-forms.md

 +++ Step 3: Preview the form using your Edge Delivery Service (EDS) page.

-Till now, you have added the Adaptive Form block to your EDS project and prepared the structure of the form.
+Till now, you have added the Adaptive Form Block to your EDS project and prepared the structure of the form.
 Now, to preview the form:

 1. **Access Your Project Directory:** Open your Microsoft SharePoint or Google Drive account and navigate to your AEM Edge Delivery project directory.